codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 A Codefresh account with a hosted or a hybrid runtime can store configuration settings for the runtime in a Git repository.
 This repository can be shared with other runtimes in the same account, avoiding the need to create and maintain configurations for each runtime.

 * Hosted runtimes
-  As part of the set up for a hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
+  As part of the setup for a hosted runtime, you must select the Git Organization for which to create the runtime installation repo.
 Codefresh then creates the repo for the shared runtime configuration.

 * Hybrid runtimes
   When you install the first hybrid runtime for an account, you can define the shared configuration repo through the `--shared-config-repo` flag.
 If the flag is omitted, and the runtime account does not have a shared configuration repo, it is created in the runtime installation repo, in `shared-config` root.

 > Currently, Codefresh supports a single shared runtime configuration repo per account.